 Can you Write a Personal Statement in 2 Weeks?

-Most important of all, remember that it is far better to submit a concise and well written personal statement that evidences your suitability clearly but is under the word count than to pad out a document with filler.
-You can check out my post on beating your personal statement deadline here, or click the link to my post on last minute application tips below.
+Most important of all, remember that it is far better to submit a concise and well-written personal statement that evidences your suitability clearly but is under the word count than to pad out a document with filler.

 Good luck with your personal statement, and don’t forget to contact me if you’d like some 1-1 support.
 You’ve got this!
 D